ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-16-Aeternum-Part-1.md

 In this post we:

 * Show how an exposed operator panel revealed the full contract/crypto implementation
-* Breakdown the smart contract ABI and C2 command format
+* Break down the smart contract ABI and C2 command format
-* Explain and exploit core weakness in order to decrypt all Aeternum loader commands
+* Explain and exploit core weaknesses in order to decrypt all Aeternum loader commands

 ## Getting the Panel